WPTravelteam/wp-travel/readme.txt

 = Customization and Flexibility =
 WP Travel plugin is very flexible and highly customizable.
-There are a number of hooks and filters which makes plugin really flexible from the developer's point of view.
-There are bulk of options which add further more flexibility in the plugin.
+There are a number of hooks and filters which makes the plugin really flexible from the developer's point of view.
+There are a bulk of options which add further more flexibility in the plugin.

 These themes are specially designed for WP Travel plugin.
 So, it is 100% compatible with our plugin.
 It can be used with other themes as well with some styling changes.
-We are always here to support with any issues using the theme.
+We are always here to support you with any issues using the theme.